anseki/htmlclean/README.md

 The whitespace that was on the right side of the `<strong>` was removed, and one on the left side was kept.
 And whitespaces on the both side of the `<em>` were removed.

 For example, unneeded whitespaces in path data of SVG are reduced.
-In the case of this SVG file, 4,784 bytes were reduced:
+In the case of this SVG file, 4,784 bytes were reduced without changing its structure:

 <img src="https://rawgit.com/anseki/htmlclean/master/Ghostscript_Tiger.svg" width="300" height="300">